softwareconstruction240/softwareconstruction/instruction/exceptions/exceptions.md

 }
 ```

 As you can see by the previous example, resource cleanup introduces a lot of boilerplate code.
-To make this common, necessary, activity easier to implement Java introduced the `try with resource` syntax.
+To make this common and necessary activity easier to implement, Java introduced the `try-with-resources` syntax.
 You can use this syntax with any class that implements the [closable](https://docs.oracle.com/javase/8/docs/api/java/io/Closeable.html) interface.
 This includes things like input and output streams, readers and writers, network connections, files, and channels.

 To use this syntax you place the allocation of the object as a parameter to the `try` keyword.
 The Java complier will automatically generate the finally block and call close for you.